 To end this section, let us define

 which is the tensor field appearing in equation \eqref{feq1a}.
 Thus,

-is clearly the generalization of \eqref{frac1}.
+is clearly the generalization of equation \eqref{frac1}.
 First, because it is a covariant generalization.
-Second, due to the $a$ and $b$ parameters characterizing fracton and linear gravity sectors.
+Second, due to the $a$ and $b$ parameters characterizing fractonic and gravitational sectors.
 Third, because the field and source carry a gauge index.
-In fact, the gauge index will reveal the photonic sector of the model in certain regime.
+In fact, the gauge index will reveal the photonic sector of the model in a certain regime.
 Nevertheless, there is a difference: the field $H^a_{\mu\nu}$ is antisymmetric in spacetime indices while $E_{ij}$ is symmetric.
-Indeed, our construction naturally led to an anti-symmetric representation of the gauge invariant fractonic fields.
+Indeed, our construction naturally led to an antisymmetric representation of the gauge invariant fractonic fields.
 In Section \ref{BBDM2}, we will prove that this representation is equivalent to the symmetric representation of the BM model.